-Happy Monday and month of May!
-I wanted to re-circulate this blog post from last year as we start to think about gardening again.
-We got a bit of an early start this year but stuck to pots for the time being since there’s always a small risk of a late season freeze.
-We plan on building 1-2 small raised beds for the summer to do a few veggies, but we have our CSA all summer so we plant mostly flowers, shrubs and herbs.
-It’s so nice to see some of our rose bushes and hydrangeas that we planted 2-3 years ago starting to really fill in.
-Looking forward to a summer of gardening and being outside every single chance we get.
+May is almost here, yay, and I wanted to re-circulate this blog post as we approach gardening season.
+I noticed soil and compost were out at the Farmer’s Market this week and planting season is upon us.
+When we are back in RI we will probably do 1-2 small raised beds for the summer to start growing a few veggies, but we have our CSA all summer so we plant mostly flowers, shrubs and herbs.
+I always do hanging baskets too because I love how they look on our deck.
+I’m looking forward to seeing how our rose bushes and hydrangeas that we planted several years ago start to really fill in.
 Let me know what your garden plans are for this year!

 I added some of my favorites to the list from Kim & Chris including what we plant in our own garden.
-Make sure to pay attention to the timing of the last frost where you live.
-Sometimes here in New England we get a freeze in mid May so we always wait a little later to put plants in the ground (usually right around Memorial Day weekend to play it safe).
-Check out my favorite gardening tools and accessories here and my guide to composting at home.
+Make sure to pay attention to the risk of frost where you live.
+Sometimes here in New England we get a freeze in mid May so we always wait until frost has passed to put plants in the ground (usually right around Memorial Day weekend to play it safe).
+RI is warmer than Vermont in that respect and there have been times when there’s been a freeze in late May and even early June.

 A few tips from Kim and Chris: